Project Implementation Activities

 Rice Cultivation

 Rice cultivation in the country is usually carried out by family members who include women, youth, children and male adults (who under normal circumstances are heads of the families).
-In general about 70% of the families in all four communities are involved in subsistence farming.
-This activity will be carried out in all four communities and will provide two bushels of seed rice and a set of tools for each family.
-At harvest time a bushel will be collected from the first year beneficiaries who will be used to service other households for Year 2.
-In a similar loan collection method the second year beneficiaries will provide bushels, part of which will be used to service the remaining households in successive years.
-This will serve as a seed bank to support community development under the supervision of Kaddra Development Committees.
+Approximately 70% of households across all the communities engage in subsistence farming.
+This activity will be carried out in all communities and will provide two bushels of seed rice and a set of tools for each family.
+At harvest, a bushel will be collected from the first-year beneficiaries and allocated to support additional households in the second year.
+In this system, second-year beneficiaries supply bushels, some of which go toward supporting other households in future years.
+This will serve as a seed bank to support community development under the supervision of Kaddra Development Committees..

 Groundnut Cultivation

 While rice cultivation will target families, Groundnut cultivation will target women only.
 Groundnut is both a cash and subsistence crop.
-As such this project will not only contribute to the daily feeding, but to the general well-being of the homes as well.
-The first year plan will be to provide each female with a bushel of Groundnuts and a set of tools.
+This project will support daily meals and improve overall household well-being.
+The first-year plan is to give each woman a bushel of groundnuts and a tool set.
 The beneficiaries will be encouraged to contribute at least 50% of what they received to a seed bank.
 This will then be distributed, including tools to be purchased, the following year.
 At the end of the season the second group will be asked to follow the same contribution plan.

 • laying seeds on floor